 Patricia Piccinini's Skywhalepapa is a monumental sculpture in the form of a hot-air balloon and a new companion piece to Skywhale – together they form a skywhale family.
 Following three flight events in Canberra, the sculptures are embarking on a tour that will see them float across the skies of Australia as a National Gallery Touring Event throughout 2021 and 2022.

 Centred around the two balloons, the Skywhales: Every heart sings project spans music and song to knitting and baking.
-The story of the skywhale family is told in Patricia Piccinini’s new children’s book Every Heart Sings, while an exhibition in the Tim Fairfax Learning Gallery brings together studio drawings, 3D models and an interview with the artist to look at the development the skywhales.
+The story of the skywhale family is told in Patricia Piccinini’s new children’s book Every Heart Sings, while an exhibition in the Tim Fairfax Learning Gallery brought together studio drawings, 3D models and an interview with the artist to look at the development the skywhales.
 An accompanying online learning resource for primary students look at concepts of love, care and responsibility in relation to ourselves, families, and other living beings.
-Musician Jess Green (AKA Pheno) has created a song, We are the Skywhales, keen knitters can make their own skywhales from a pattern developed by a local Canberra knitter, and Three Mills Bakery produced a limited edition skywhales croissant for the first Canberra flight.
+Musician Jess Green (AKA Pheno) has created a song, We are the Skywhales, keen knitters can make their own skywhales from a pattern developed by a local Canberra knitter, Bent Spoke Brewery in Canberra brewed the Skywhale Ale and Three Mills Bakery produced a limited edition skywhales croissant for the first Canberra flight.

 Skywhales: Every heart sings is the third instalment of The Balnaves Contemporary Series.